crystal-lang/crystal-website/_posts/2022-11-11-functional-crystal.md

 ### Values and references

-Compilers achieve immutability passing elements _by value_ instead of _by reference_.
+Compilers achieve immutability by passing elements _by value_ (a copy of the value is passed), instead of _by reference_ (the pointer of the value is passed).
+We'll understand this distinction with some exercises.
 Consider the following code:

 ```cr
 def f(x : Int32)